MileHacker Logo

 • Vacation Rental Platforms: Airbnb, Vrbo, and local property management websites.

-• Direct Booking: Many B&Bs and smaller inns prefer direct bookings via their own websites.
-Direct booking can offer better rates or special packages.
+• Direct Booking: Many B&Bs and less large inns prefer direct bookings via their own websites.
+Direct booking can provide better deals or special packages.

 • Camping: For California State Parks, use the official ReserveCalifornia website.
 Book up to 6 months in advance.